 The project involved 30 interviews with practitioners drawn from across the British Council’s global staff network and external experts, as well as a series of six workshops with British Council staff and external partners and stakeholders.
 There was a particular focus on issues and questions relating to themes of trust, participation and engagement, inclusion and exclusion, and to the practice and implications of digital cultural relations programmes and interventions in Official Development Assistance (ODA) contexts.

 The project outputs are a literature review and a short report reflecting on current practice and key themes for future development.
-You can download these below.
+You can download these below and share the DOI link.